Turkey with a Baby or Toddler

 While navigating the crowded alleys with a stroller can be a challenge, the vibrant atmosphere and colorful displays are sure to captivate young minds.

-To make the visit more manageable, we brought the Ergobaby carrier for our baby.
+To make the visit more manageable, we brought our Ergobaby carrier for our baby.
 Be sure to hold toddler hands in this busy place.
 This is a great spot to let little ones choose a few items to take home as mementos of their trip.

 Travel Tip: Bargaining is a common practice at the Grand Bazaar, so be prepared to haggle until you reach a price you’re happy with.